Risk assessment and management framework

 - 16 Enable workforces to provide trauma-informed support with a focus on safety and recovery to victims and survivors of domestic, family and sexual violence.

 What are we doing?

-The Northern Territory Government has committed $29.4 million from 2018-19 to 2020-21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028: Safe, respected and free from violence.
-This investment includes the development and implementation of a Risk Assessment and Management Framework (RAMF) and a Common Risk Assessment Tool (CRAT).
+The Northern Territory Government has committed $27.9 million in 2020-21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
+This investment includes the development and implementation of a risk assessment and management framework (RAMF) and a common risk assessment tool (CRAT).

 The RAMF ensures a consistent standard for identifying, assessing and responding to Territorians at risk of domestic and family violence and promotes an integrated, coordinated service system.